deriv-com/perl-Data-Validate-Sanctions/README.md

 b.) `name matches and date_of_birth matches`: This returns a positive result c.) `name matches but date_of_birth does not match from all given values`: This returns a negative result d.) `name matches but no date_of_birth value is passed`: This returns a positive result

+7. `additional_args` is an optional field, containing a hashref of any of the following fields: a.) `place_of_birth`: the country of birth; country name or preferrably country ISO code b.) `residence`: the country of residence; country name or preferrably country ISO code c.) `citizen`: the country of citizenship; country name or preferrably country ISO code d.) `nationality`: client's nationality; country name or preferrably country ISO code e.) `postal_code`: zip/postal code of client's address f.) `national_id`: client's nantional ID number g.) `passport_no`: client's passpoort number

 # METHODS